-Over the past few months I have been working on a few projects that I’ve been sent by aspiring producers who have sent me their Logic Pro Projects to mix and tweak.
-Having the complete Project means I can delve inside the track and sort out any problems, replace elements where needed and generally process individual parts that need it.
+Over the past few months I have been working on a few projects that I’ve been sent by aspiring producers who have sent me their Logic Pro projects to mix and tweak.
+Having the complete project means I can delve inside the track and sort out any problems, replace elements where needed and generally process individual parts that require more attention.

 This is what has triggered me to put down a few pointers and guidelines that can be followed when building a track up.

-Having seen how some people put things together and the methods they use to get certain results has proved how the saying ‘less is more’ is even more true.
+Having seen how some people put things together and the methods they have used to obtain certain results has proved how the saying “less is more” is even more true.
 Over complicating a production can very easily restrict the creative process in achieving the intended final result when you’re at the mixing and EQ stage.

-While centered around dance music production, these technique can also be applied to all forms of music and the production process.
+While focusing around dance music production, the following simple techniques can also be applied to most genres of music and the production process.

 Start as you mean to go on and set some initial levels.

-Leave the master output fader at zero, do all your levels using the individual channel faders and busses.
+Leave the master output fader at zero, adjust all your levels using the individual channel faders and busses.

-Get a kick and bass and have them peaking together at around 3/4 (somewhere between -3dB and -6dB).
+Solo the kick and bass and individually adjust them so the master output peaks at around 3/4 (somewhere between -3dB and -6dB).

-Avoid going into the red as this will just distort the signal and you will not be able to use other processes such as compression effectively.
+Avoid going into the red (clipping) as this will just distort the signal and you will not be able to use other processes such as compression effectively.
 Creative distortion should be applied prior to the output level if this is required.